 From the above stats, it’s clear that even if sales managers put in the effort to manage their sales pipelines, the results don’t show forth the effort.

-Let’s have a look at how you can manage a sales pipeline that not only helps your remote sales team; rather it will also reflect the effort in the results.
+Let’s have a look at how you can manage a sales pipeline that not only helps your remote sales team; rather it will also reflects the effort in the results.

-To manage the sales pipeline well, you need to pay heed to improve your process of following up with your prospects.
+To manage the sales pipeline well, you need to pay heed to improving your process of following up with your prospects.

 However, not many follow up.

 According to Super Office, only 2.4% of the organizations follow up.

 It’s because following up is the third most challenging factor for your sales team.

 The best way to overcome the challenge of following up is to set up reminders that would help you remember to follow up with your prospects.

 The 80-20 rule states that 80% of revenue comes from 20% of leads.

 You need to apply the same rule while looking at the high-value and low-value leads.